ccarrero-sf/cortex_agents_summit/README.md

 ![image](img/4_select_semantic_file.png)

+### Test the semantic model

 You can try some analytical questions to test your semantic file:

 - What is the average revenue per transaction per sales channel?
 - What products are often bought by the same customers?

+### Cortex Analyst and Cortex Search Integration

-We are going to explore the integration between Cortex Analys and Cortex Search to provide better results.
+We are going to explore the integration between Cortex Analyst and Cortex Search to provide better results.
 If we take a look to the semantic model, click on DIM_ARTICLE -> Dimensions and edit ARTICLE_NAME:

 In the Dimention you will see that some Sample values have been provided: